svafaeva93/COVID19_WebApp/README.md

 Flask Project Readme

-Visualizing the Pandemic: A Data Analysis Approach to COVID-19 in Canada Check here: https://covidcanada.fly.dev
+Visualizing the Pandemic: A Data Analysis Approach to COVID-19 in Canada

+Check here: https://covidcanada.fly.dev

 This repository contains our third project on COVID-19, where one can find visualized data presented in a web interactive app.
 As this was a group project everyones work was combined in one directory when finalizing.
 The final product is found in the folder named "Merging Work".

-This readme provides an overview and instructions for setting up and running the Flask project with a Python backend and a JavaScript frontend using HTML and CSS.
+The readme provides an overview and instructions for setting up and running the Flask project with a Python backend and a JavaScript frontend using HTML and CSS.

 Project Structure
 The project structure follows a common layout for Flask projects: